 - you won’t receive any sort of payment (but hopefully the love of listeners)

-- you can’t revoke the rights granted in the release
+- you can’t revoke the rights granted in this release

 Recording our conversation